-Are you fascinated by the science of behavior?
-If so, you’re not alone.
 Discussion on how the brain works, how we relate to one another and the idea of consciousness are some of the most important ideas discussed in the media today.
-Anne Arundel Community College’s Psychology program will help you explore all these topics and more.
-You’ll work with professors who are nationally known for their expertise, both in the classroom and in the field, for specialties such as online instruction and student satisfaction, psychotherapy, school psychology, and student assessment and success.
+AACC's Psychology program will help you explore all these topics and more.
+You’ll work with professors who are nationally known for their expertise, both in the classroom and in the field, for specialties such as online instruction and student satisfaction, psychotherapy, school psychology and student assessment and success.
 When you finish your degree, you will be well prepared to transfer to a four-year college or university.

 The Psychology department is proud to offer the following Associate of Arts (A.A.) in this area of study.
 As an additional transfer option, AACC has the unique Transfer Studies degree.
 Both degrees will prepare you to transfer to a four-year institution.
 Whichever path you choose, we strongly encourage you to meet with an advisor to structure your AACC studies to meet your specific transfer goals.

-You’ll choose among multiple psychology offerings according to your interests, including foundational courses such as developmental psychology, personality psychology and abnormal psychology.
+You’ll choose from multiple psychology offerings according to your interests, including foundational courses in developmental psychology, personality psychology and abnormal psychology.
 You’ll also take the general education courses necessary to prepare you to transfer to a four-year program.

 The Transfer Studies, A.A. allows you to explore different subjects or concentrate on a specific course plan that will best meet your in-state (and even some out-of-state) transfer goals.
 This option is particularly good if you are undecided in your ultimate career direction, not sure where you'd like to eventually transfer or just looking to complete general education requirements while "testing the waters" of a particular major.
 No matter what brings you to Transfer Studies, the result is a well-rounded associate degree preparing you for further studies and successful career.